cloudfoundry-community/terraform-provider-cloudfoundry/website/docs/r/app.html.markdown

   - `service_instance` - (Required, String) The service instance GUID.
   - `params` - (Optional, Map) A list of key/value parameters used by the service broker to create the binding.
 Defaults to empty map.
+  - `params_json`- (Optional, String) service-specific configuration parameters in a valid JSON string.
+Defaults to empty string which is ignored.

 ~> **NOTE:** Modifying this argument will cause the application to be restaged.